P.I.P.S.: Limitations

 The P.I.P.S. environment does not support true signalling.
 Basic signal support is emulated using threads.

 Extensions and successors: Open C and Open C++

 Open C and Open C++ are extensions by Nokia of P.I.P.S.
 In contrast to mere P.I.P.S., they were only for Series 60 phones.

 Naming

+P.I.P.S. is a recursive acronym for "P.I.P.S. is POSIX on Symbian OS".
 The name was the result of an internal competition in the Symbian Developer Marketing department, organised by Bruce Carney (Developer Marketing) and Erik Jacobson (Product Manager).
-The full-stops were inserted by Symbian's Legal department to ensure there were no trademark or copyright infringements.
+The full stops were inserted by Symbian's Legal department to ensure there were no trademark or copyright infringements.